Trina0224/WalkingWithGod/README.md

 3. On Github Pages, it must query via https. http is not working.(solved)
 4. Arrary comapre is a little complex than I thought.
 Refer:
 https://stackoverflow.com/questions/3115982/how-to-check-if-two-arrays-are-equal-with-javascript
 This is used in FetchBackground.js
+5. Cannot find 'react-native', solved by 'npm install react-native-web'  https://www.xspdf.com/resolution/52674239.html
+6.

 # Todos:
-8. Clean non-necessary console.log(). ok.
-(Can do it again later)
+8. Clean non-necessary console.log().
 9. no verse returned processing. ok.  ?? it not working some times.. need to dig in.
 Dig out some issues are from API remote server, I cannot handle it.
 Need some workaround later.
 11. Default generate random famous verses.
 19. code clean.
 21. Check background size.
-26. shuffle an array for background images.(https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)  (12/12)  --> seems I dont need to go this.
-27.
+27. Verses at bottom side of screen, the layout is not good at small screen.
+(12/14)
+30.